Kamboi Eagles F.C.

 The Kamboi Eagles Football Club commonly known as Kamboi Eagles, is a Sierra Leonean football club based in Kenema City, Sierra Leone, currently a member of the Sierra Leone National Premier League, the highest division of football league in Sierra Leone.
 The Eagles have an intense rivalry with the Diamond Stars of Kono and cross-regional rival Bo Rangers.

+History

 The Eagles play their home games at the Kenema City Field in Kenema City and have trice won the Sierra Leonean FA Cup, in 1981,1985 and 2014.
 Sierra Leonean international footballer Paul Kpaka started his career with Kamboi Eagles before moving to Europe.